 - The balance of ABD and non-ABD students needs to be improved.
-To do this, faculty will be more transparent in relation to ABD students' ongoing performance through communicating via the proper documentation provided by the Graduate School. - There is currently a wide-range of quality in the dissertations being produced with some outstanding and pothers marginal.
-This might be a result of several factors: - o Admission process might not be as effective as needed to ensure that quality students who have the potential for success are admitted. - Providing critical feedback at the beginning of the program of study (first two semesters) and honestly advise students at that time of their performance and needed adjustments.

-0 Take a critical examination of dissertation chair loads and strive for an even distribution that makes sense in relation to individual faculty workloads.
+To do this, faculty will be more transparent in relation to ABD students' ongoing performance through communicating via the proper documentation provided by the Graduate School.
+A targeted plan has been developed to address this issue for the upcoming 2020-21 school year.
+The current program coordinator will assume a reduced courseload so as to allocate more time to chairing students to completion of their Ed.D. - There is currently a wide-range of quality in the dissertations being produced with some outstanding and others marginal.
+This might be a result of several factors: - Admission process might not be as effective as needed to ensure that quality students who have the potential for success are admitted. - Providing critical feedback at the beginning of the program of study (first two semesters) and honestly advise students at that time of their performance and needed adjustments. - Take a critical examination of dissertation chair loads and strive for a more equitable and equalized distribution that makes sense in relation to individual faculty workloads, rank, and tenure-status.